 Ceretto has been producing superlative Barolo and Barbaresco in the hills surrounding Alba in Piedmont for generations, and have managed to stay true to their origins while welcoming new ideas about how the Nebbiolo grape can be brought to its fullest expression.
 The installation of the ‘Cube’ during their winery expansion is just the latest example of the Ceretto family embracing modernity – a glass structure without a frame that affords panoramic views of the Barolo region in all its glory.

 Designed by leading Italian architects from the nearby city of Turin, the Cube does not in any way blight or obscure the landscape despite its cutting edge design.
-It is simply a glass sculpture attached to an all singing and all dancing renovated winery, simplicity is its key.
-It set the example for modern architecture seamlessly blending into the landscape – in the generally conservative Barolo region let us hope that others can follow their lead.
+It is simply a glass sculpture attached to an all singing and all dancing renovated winery, and simplicity is its key.
+It set the example for modern architecture seamlessly blending into the landscape – in the generally conservative Barolo region, let us hope that others can follow their lead.